-Plant pelargoniums in peat-free, multi-purpose compost in full sun.
-They’re extremely tolerant of drought, so there’s no need to water them regularly, but they will benefit from a high-potash feed every one or two weeks in summer.
+Plant geraniums in peat-free, multi-purpose compost in full sun.
+They're extremely tolerant of drought, so there’s no need to water them regularly, but they will benefit from a high-potash feed every one or two weeks in summer.
 Deadhead spent blooms to keep more flowers coming.